7 Most Authentic Local Tastes You Must Try in Hoi An

 Banh Dap

-Banh Dap has two main layers.
-The outer is the crispy grilled rice paper, and the inner one is a thin coat of wet rice paper, topped with fried scallions oil, shrimp powder, minced meat, or smashed green beans.
-When eating, people will use both of their hands to clap the two layers sticking together.
-This action is called dap in Vietnamese, explaining the origin of the name of the popular dish.
-Banh Dap must be thin to have the best flavor.
+The dish comprises two main layers: the crispy outer layer of grilled rice paper and the inner soft layer of wet rice paper, often topped with fried scallion oil, shrimp powder, minced meat, or mashed green beans.
+Diners use both hands to clap the two layers together—a gesture that inspired the dish's name.
+The ideal Banh Dap is thin to deliver the best flavor.

 Photo: @buncatran

-The fresh corbicula is stir-fried with spices, Vietnamese coriander, onion, golden fried scallion, peanuts, and chili sauce until they have a light smell.
-The dipping sauce is raw fish sauce mixed with sugar, fried scallion, minced pineapple, garlic, and greenhorn pepper.
-The making process is simple, but it is surprisingly delicious.
-You can find Banh Dap in every street stalls near Hoai river or Hoi An market, but the most original location must be Ba Gia stall in Village 1, Cam Nam commune in Hoi An.
-The stall has sold Banh Dap for a very long time with a fair price, only from 20.000 VND per dish.
+The corbicula some are stir-fried with spices, Vietnamese coriander, onion, and fried scallions until fragrant.
+The dipping sauce is a mix of raw fish sauce, sugar, fried scallion, minced pineapple, garlic, and chili.
+The preparation is simple but delivers a surprisingly delicate taste, with Banh Dap available at street stalls around Hoai River or Hoi An market.
+The most traditional stall is Ba Gia, located in Village 1, Cam Nam commune, where Banh Dap is served at a fair price starting from 20,000 VND per dish.

 Banh Bao and Banh Vac